 7. Rivertown Brewing Co.

 When you think of a town on the river, do you think about old steamboats?
 Rivertown Brewing Co.’s logo features the wheel of a ship.
-The focus of the logo is on the word Rivertown, and the wheel sits atop the fat letters.
+This logo focuses on the word “Rivertown,” and the wheel sits atop the fat letters.
 There is less emphasis on the rest of the brand name, which is shown by placing those words at the bottom in a smaller size font.

 Carlsberg focuses on offering beer made from the finest, highest-quality ingredients.
-The company color is a vivid green like you’d see in fresh plants.
-The logo itself is the name with only a small embellishment for interest.
+This company’s color is a vivid green like you’d see in fresh plants.
+Meanwhile, the logo itself consists of the company’s name with only a small embellishment for interest.
 Because the Denmark-based brewing company is already well known, there isn’t a reason to further identify who it is or what it does.
 The green also reflects the color of the beer bottles for its iconic brew.

 Budweiser is another brand with a name that is instantly recognizable.
 The original designer created the script logo in 1860.
 In 2016, the logo was reworked to make it a little more modern with the removal of some three-dimensional effects and addition of a crest to show the brand’s long history.
 Everything about the logo design is meant to invoke trust in a well-known name that stands the test of time.

 When working with an established brand, don’t try to reinvent the wheel.
 Customers already associate the logo with the brand.
 Instead, figure out how to make the logo better and bring it into the modern age.